-I posted a quote in our group last week that seemed to resonate with many of you.
+I posted a quote in the facebook group last week that seemed to resonate with many.
 It’s a great quote by Food Matters which said:

 As I was about to post it, I realized that there was something really important missing!

 LOVE, love for yourself primarily and love for others…I made sure I added it to my post!

 Why?
 Well, if you are lacking in love for your body and your health of course it’s going to negatively impact those aspects of your life!